TABLE-India cbank says reverse repo bids steady at 50 mln rupees

-Friday it accepted the sole bid for 50 million rupees at its
+it accepted the sole bid for 50 million rupees at its one-day

 through which it injects cash into the banking system.